blockchainofthings/Catenis-API-Docs/source/includes/notifications.md

 ```

 1. Assemble a dummy GET request using the WebSocket notification channel URL, and then authenticate it as if it was
-a regular Catenis API request &mdash; for more information about API request authentication, please refer to the [Authentication](#authentication) section above.
+a regular Catenis API request — for more information about API request authentication, please refer to the [Authentication](#authentication) section above.

 2. Do not send the authenticated request, but rather just take the HTTP headers `X-BCoT-Timestamp` and `Authorization`
 contained in it and save them.